 In this tutorial, we will run a workflow that includes importing data to Treasure Data, and then running a presto query that results in the output being sent out of Treasure Data.

 For importing data into Treasure Data, you usually use data connectors.
 If you’d like to know more about what sources we can currently pull data from, you can see the list from the Importing and Exporting Data section.

 For this tutorial, you use the SFTP Data Connector.

 For exporting data out of Treasure Data, you will use our Result Output functionality.
 This allows you to run a query and submit the query results to another service.

 For this tutorial, you use Result Output to SFTP.

 TD Workflows Introductory Tutorial

-If you haven’t already, complete the Introductory Tutorial to install TD Workflows and submit a sample workflow project to Treasure Data.
+If you haven’t already, install TD Workflows and submit a sample workflow project to Treasure Data.

 Download Project & Review the Workflow